ORDER OF ST ANDREW (ARCHON) HOLD ANNUAL SERVICES HONORING ST ANDREW

 ARCHON JOHN ZAVITSANOS OF HOUSTON, TEXAS, MAKES KEYNOTE ADDRESS “THE ECUMENICAL PATRIARCHATE: THE ASSULT OVER THE LAST 60 YEARS.
 WILL THE CHURCH BE EXTINGUISHED IN CONSTANTINOPLE?”

 CHICAGO, IL: The Greek Orthodox Metropolis of Chicago Order of St Andrew (Archon) hosted their annual Vesper and Liturgy services honoring St Andrew.
-Both services will took place at St Andrew Greek Orthodox Church in Chicago.
+Both services took place at St Andrew Greek Orthodox Church in Chicago.
 His Eminence Metropolitan Iakovos of Chicago officiated Tuesday’s Vesper Service while His Grace Bishop Demetrios of Mokissos officiated Wednesday’s Liturgy Service, with a large contingent of the Metropolis of Chicago clergy and 20 Archons surrounding them both days.
 A luncheonl followed the Liturgy Service on November 30, guest speaker John Zavitsanos presented “The Ecumenical Patriarchate: The Assult over the Last 60 Years.
 Will the Church be Extinguished in Constantinople?”

 John Zavitsanos, a renowned trail lawyer from Houston, Texas, was made an Archon in 2004 and regularly speaks throughout the United States on issues affecting the Ecumenical Patriarchate of Constantinople.
 Mr Zavitsanos was part of the legal team that successfully won the return of certain properties belonging to the Ecumenical Patriarchate against the government of Turkey in the European Court of Human Rights.
 He currently serves as a member of National Council of the Order of St Andrew, is a member of national Greek Orthodox Archdiocese Council, and a parishioner of Annunciation Greek Orthodox Cathedral in Houston.